k-kobi/is362/README.md

-# This is the home to all my code for IS 362 with Prof Larry Cohen.
+# This is the home to all my code for IS 362 with Prof Cohen.